-Born in February 1932 in Kingsland, Arkansas, he was one of seven children whose parents Ray and Carrie were of mostly Scottish and English ancestry.
-In later life cash traced his surname to 11th century Fife, where Cash Loch and other locations still bear the family name.
+Born in February 1932 in Kingsland, Arkansas, he was one of seven children whose parents, Ray and Carrie, were of mostly Scottish and English ancestry.
+In later life Cash traced his surname to 11th century Fife, where Cash Loch and other locations still bear the name.

-Growing up in the Great Depression, Cash began working in the cotton fields on his family's small farm when he was just five years old, singing along with his family as they worked.
+Growing up in the Great Depression, Cash was put to work in the cotton fields on his family’s small farm when he was just five years old, singing along with his family as they worked.
 Heavily influenced by southern gospel music, he was taught the guitar by his mother and a childhood friend.
 He began writing and playing his own songs when he was just 12 and had a sweet tenor voice before it broke, eventually settling to his distinctive bass-baritone.

 After basic training with the US Air Force, Cash served for three years in Germany as a Morse Code operator, intercepting Soviet Army transmissions during the early years of the Cold War.
 It was in Germany that he formed his first band, the Landsberg Barbarians.
-Just a month after his discharge from the army Cash married his first wife, Vivian Liberto, in San Antonio.
-They had met just before he enlisted and their romance blossomed almost entirely via letters.
+Just a month after his military discharge Cash married his first wife, Vivian Liberto, in San Antonio.
+They met just before he enlisted and their romance blossomed almost entirely via letters.

-In December the following year Cash – who had now adopted the name Johnny – was at the studio while Carl Perkins was recording new material, backed on piano by Jerry Lee Lewis.
-When a young Elvis Presley dropped by the four of them began an impromptu jam session of mainly gospel songs while Phillips left the tape recorder running.
+In December the following year Cash – by no using the name ‘Johnny’ – was at the studio while Carl Perkins was recording new material, backed on piano by Jerry Lee Lewis.
+When a young Elvis Presley dropped by, the four of them began an impromptu jam session of mainly gospel songs while Phillips left the tape recorder running.
 Stored away and largely forgotten, the tapes survived.
-It wasn't until many years later, when all four men had become huge stars, that they were rediscovered and released as the "Million Dollar Quartet", later spawning a stage musical of the same name.
+It wasn't until many years later, when all four men were huge stars, that they were rediscovered and released as the “Million Dollar Quartet”, later spawning a stage musical of the same name.

-But Cash also began drinking heavily and relying on amphetamines and barbiturates to keep going, leading to the breakdown of his first marriage which ended in divorce in 1966.
-Cash has also become infatuated with June Carter, of country music's famous Carter Family.
+But Cash also began drinking heavily and relying on amphetamines and barbiturates to keep going, leading to divorce from his first wife in 1966.
+Cash had also become infatuated with June Carter, of country music’s famous Carter Family.
 They were finally married in 1968, some 13 years after they first met, and had a son, John Carter Cash, in 1970.